Join Our Mailing List

 Here are two samples of unethical conduct that occurred in Master Class 1.

 In the first 5 minutes during first contact of the first session exchange, an assistant on the table got traumatized by an ignorant seasoned practitioner's efference.
-The assistant was so off balance that they had to leave the session room.
+The assistant was so damaged they had to leave the session room.
+In another session the same arrogant practitioner rolfed her client during a session exchange.

-Now, fast forward to the last day of class in the last session exchange.
-After I have repeated several dozen times all the post-biodynamic practice boundaries: "drop into neutral as whole-body stillness before touching, no efference, no one-sided contacts, no feeling with the hands, no anticipation of motions, dwell in not knowing, no talking during the touch, do not loose neutral and go into the nervous system when transitioning from one contact to another contact etc."
+On the last day of Master Class 1 in the last session exchange, despite that I repeated several dozen times all the post-biodynamic practice boundaries: "drop into neutral as whole-body stillness before touching, no efference, no one-sided contacts, no feeling with the hands, no anticipation of motions, dwell in not knowing, no talking during the touch, do not loose the neutral and go into the nervous system when your transition from one contact to another contact etc."

-Despite that, an oblivious practitioner, out of total ignorance due to prior training, arrogantly refused to heed any of my practice boundaries.
-Instead, they went about the session in a nervous system neutral, while basking in their dissociated bliss 'bubble.'
+Despite those specific instructions, an oblivious practitioner out of total ignorance due to prior training, arrogantly refused to heed any of my practice boundaries.
+Instead, they went about the session in a nervous system tad-pole neutral, smiling the whole time while they basked in their dissociated bliss 'bubble.'
 How do I know they were dissociated?
-1) the practitioner smiled during every session they offered; 2) the raced from the foot of the table to the head in a nervous system-driven tempo); 3) then at the head of the table they plopped the hands on the shoulders of the client; 4) I then saw the practitioner's hands moving up and down on the shoulders at a CRI tempo (a nervous system tempo) presumably, because the practitioner was: 5) feeling motion in the client's shoulders with the hands.
-In essence, this practitioner was totally oblivious, unconscious, and dissociated and broke every single practice boundary I offered during the session, what was the result?
+1) the practitioner smiled during every session they offered; 2) they raced from one part of the table to another part in a rapid nervous system-driven tempo); 3) when at the head of the table, they plopped their hands on the shoulders of the client like a piece of meat; 4) Then, I saw the practitioner's hands moving up and down while on the shoulders - the motion was at a CRI tempo (a nervous system tempo) presumably, because the practitioner was: 5) feeling motion in the client's shoulders with their hands.
+In essence, this practitioner was totally oblivious, unconscious, and dissociated while they broke every single practice boundary I offered in class, what was the result?

 After the session, the assistant came to me and said